Further Education and Training

 Profile of Course Leader

 Deirdre is an EMCC accredited leadership coach with a 30 year career in the technology sector spanning the areas of education & training, engineering, program/project management, governance and organisation transformation.
-She holds a MSc in Education and Training Management where her research focused on building team learning environments that support change.
-She lectures on a range of topics such as leadership, culture, team development, the learning organisation, innovation and entrepreneurship.
-Deirdre brings the insights from theory and practice to help leaders build healthy working environments that benefit the individual, the team and the organisation.
+She holds a MSc in Education and Training Management where her research focused on building dynamic team learning environments to support change.
+She lectures part-time on a range of topics that has covered the areas of leadership, culture, team development, the learning organisation and innovation.
+Deirdre brings the insights from theory and practice to help leaders build learning work environments that benefit the individual, the team and the organisation.

 Assessment and Feedback